CyberT33N/cursor-cheat-sheet/README.md

 3. Start custom proxy layer to enhance security with ngrok
 - https://github.com/CyberT33N/proxy-auth
 - Make sure to define a bearer token in the .env file.
 The value of this will be the API key which you enter in cursor later..
+- Related to point 5. there is a verify button in cursor which will send a OPTIONS method request without baerer token.
+In the project is a condition for this commented out.
+You can enable it to 1x time allow the request that cursor is happy and then you can commit it out again and restart.
+This only has to be done once..

 <br><br>